 The cost per acquisition is a campaign-level metric that measures the cost of acquiring a lead – not a customer.
 This could be a content download, demo request, free trial, registration, or any other form of contact information submission with intent.

-Take Netflix for example.
-When a user signs up for the 30-day free trial, they are measured using CPA.
-Once they pay for the first month, that’s when the company uses CAC to measure how much it costs to acquire the user.
+Take Netflix, for example.
+Users who sign up for the 30-day free trial are measured using CPA.
+Once they pay for the first month, the company uses CAC to calculate how much it costs to acquire the user.
 While CPA is an important metric to track, you should be concerned with the conversion rate down the funnel stages.
-Depending on the nature of your business, you can sacrifice a higher CPA if the conversion to paying customers and ROAS is high.
+Depending on the nature of your business, you can sacrifice a higher CPA if the conversion to paying customers and ROAS are high.

 CAC is all about total marketing spend

-The customer acquisition cost measures the cost of acquiring a customer by dividing your total advertising spend by the number of new customers you have acquired as a result.
-CAC is a vital metric to track when running a direct-response marketing campaign, but you can also use it to measure your marketing success at a business level, as opposed to a campaign level.
+The customer acquisition cost measures the cost of acquiring a customer by dividing your total advertising spend by the number of new customers you have received.
+CAC is a vital metric to track when running a direct-response marketing campaign, but you can also use it to measure your marketing success at a business level instead of a campaign level.

 Your CAC will tell you if your business will succeed or not.
-If your CAC is higher than your LTV (customer lifetime value), there’s no way the business will succeed.
+If your CAC is higher than your LTV (customer lifetime value), there’s no way the company will grow.